 The Beatles at the Bowl

-The Beatles had just made their U.S. debut in February of 1964.
-When tickets went on sale in April for their Hollywood Bowl show on August 23, 1964, it sold out in 3 ½ hours.
+In February of 1964 the Beatles had just made their U.S. debut.
+When tickets went on sale in April for their Hollywood Bowl show on August 23, 1964, it sold out in less than 4 hours.
 No online sales, no phone sales.
-If you wanted a ticket, you had to find out where they were being sold, and line up.
-The main location was the Hollywood Bowl box office.
-Hundreds of kids camped out overnight on Highland Avenue and the next day the line went from the Bowl entrance nearly to Hollywood Boulevard.
+If you wanted a ticket, you had to find out where they were being sold, and line up in front of the Hollywood Bowl box office.
+Hundreds of kids camped out overnight on Highland Avenue and the next day the line went from the Bowl entrance nearly to Hollywood Boulevard a mile away.

 The concert itself was chaotic.
 The screaming of the crowd was so loud, no one could hear the music.
 Fortunately, the concert (as well as the two Beatles concerts in August of 1965) was recorded and later released under the guiding hand of Beatles record producer George Martin.

-The Beatles weren’t the first rock & rollers to appear at the Bowl.
-That distinction goes to Duane Eddy, the Coasters, Jan and Dean, the Beach Boys, and other great acts, but the Beatles were the first rockers to truly headline at the Bowl.
-With the Righteous Brothers and Jackie DeShannon as opening acts, and 18,700 screaming girls (and a few boys and some parents) in the audience the Beatles 1964 concert became the benchmark for rock & roll at the Bowl.
+With the Righteous Brothers and Jackie DeShannon as opening acts, and 18,700 screaming girls (and a few boys and some parents) in the audience, the Beatles 1964 concert became the benchmark for rock & roll at the Bowl.

-An RCA KCS47 black & white TV plays a clip from the first national live television broadcast from the Hollywood Bowl: The Colgate Comedy Hour (1954).
-In the 1960s it’s the “Mad Men” era, where the sophisticated bachelor pad wouldn’t be complete without a high fidelity component system, complete with turntable, amps, pre-amps, woofers and tweeters playing an LP of the Hollywood Bowl Symphony Orchestra.
+An RCA KCS47 black & white TV plays a clip from the first national live television broadcast from the Hollywood Bowl, The Colgate Comedy Hour (1954).
+In the “Mad Men” era of the 1960s, the sophisticated bachelor pad wouldn’t be complete without a high fidelity component system, complete with turntable, amps, pre-amps, woofers and tweeters playing an LP of the Hollywood Bowl Symphony Orchestra.

 Continuing at the Bowl Museum: Hollywood Bowl - Music For Everyone